Directed searches for gravitational waves from ultralight vector boson clouds around merger remnant and galactic black holes during the first part of the fourth LIGO-Virgo-KAGRA observing run: Methods

 We first impose several limits on the allowed search configurations to ensure computational feasibility: We require the SFT length to lie within \mbox{$15~{\rm sec} \leq T_{\rm SFT} \leq 30~{\rm min}$} (they need not be fixed to the standard $T_{\rm SFT} = 30$~min used in most \ac{CW} searches) and the coherent length within \mbox{$1~{\rm min} \leq T_{\rm coh} \leq 10~{\rm day}$}.
 The ratio $T_{\rm coh}/T_{\rm SFT}$ must be an integer value of at least four; that is, each detector must contribute a minimum of four SFTs per $T_{\rm coh}$ segment.
-Finally, we set $T_{\rm obs} = \tau_{\rm GW}$ but require that it must not exceed 180~days to minimize the computational cost of the search~\cite{Jones2023}.
-The search computing cost for a given system scales with the duration of the signal, ranging from approximately 10~min to 1~hr on a single-core computer.
-For each remnant \ac{BH} for the full parameter space, the search takes roughly $\mathcal{O}(10^2)$ core-hours.
-If no signal is detected, deriving the final sensitivity across the full parameter space via simulations (using the same configurations) typically takes $\mathcal{O}(10^4)$ core-hours per target.
+Finally, we set $T_{\rm obs} = \tau_{\rm GW}^{\rm det}$ but require that it must not exceed 180~days to minimize the computational cost of the search for sub-optimally matched boson masses~\cite{Jones2023}.
+The search computing cost for an average system scales roughly with the duration of the signal, ranging from approximately $\mathcal{O}$(minutes)--$\mathcal{O}$(hours) on a single-core computer.
+To cover the full parameter space for a given remnant \ac{BH} (i.e., a $\sim$ 50--100~Hz bandwidth using 11 different search configurations), the total cost of the search is approximately $\mathcal{O}(10^2)$ core-hours.
+Deriving the final sensitivity across the full parameter space via simulations (using the same configurations) typically takes $\mathcal{O}(10^4)$ core-hours per target.

 Following the guidelines outlined in Ref.~\cite{Jones2025}, we randomly draw 200 posterior samples from the remnant \ac{BH}'s multidimensional posterior distribution.
-For each sample \ac{BH} and each value of $m_V$ we consider in the search, we find the optimal search configuration \{$t_{\rm start}$, $T_{\rm coh}$, $T_{\rm obs}$\}, where $t_{\rm start}$ is the GPS start time of the search (corresponding to when the \ac{VBC} has reached saturation).
+For each sample \ac{BH} and each value of $m_V$ we consider in the search, we find the optimal search configuration.
 We then independently draw 11 values from each of these three distributions at the following percentiles: 2, 10, 20, 30, 40, 50, 60, 70, 80, 90, and 98.
 This forms 11 search configurations with which we will run the search (see Tables~\ref{tab:config_params_GW230814} and~\ref{tab:config_params_GW231123} for the sets of configurations used in this work).
 For most systems drawn from the remnant's posterior distribution, more than one of these configurations should be able to recover the signal, making this spacing a conservative choice.